SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 # Storage Services
 Different storage solutions based on the needs.
-Massive amount of massive binary data (BLOB storage).
+Massive amount of binary data (BLOB storage).
 File storage, ideal for file sharing on the cloud.
 Disk storage, provide disks for VM and applications, SSD and conventional hard drives, Table stores, great for key value pairs storing.
 Message queue for storing messages not yet processed.
 You can optimize the cost by choosing between:
 - hot for frequent access
 - cool (stored for at least 30 days, for example invoices)
 - cold: data stored for at least 90 days and accessed infrequently